-These financial statements have been prepared in accordance with FRS 101 and the Companies Act 2006.
+The financial statements have been prepared in accordance with the Companies Act 2006 as applicable to companies using FRS 101.
 The financial statements have been prepared under the historical cost convention, except for financial assets and liabilities that are measured at fair values at the end of each reporting period, as explained in the accounting policies below.